Arvin Tolentino: FEU Tamaraws

 Tolentino transferred to FEU in time for Season 80, after Ateneo dropped him.
 In his first match against his former team, he scored 11 points, but Ateneo took the win.
 He had a career-high 23 points in their win against NU.
 He was suspended for one game after getting two unsportsmanlike fouls in his previous game.
 They made it to the Final Four where he faced his former team.
 He had 13 points as his team won Game 1.
 In Game 2, he had a turnover that allowed Ateneo to win the game in overtime.

 The next season, Season 81, he switched his jersey number from #13 to #41.
 He was ejected from their game against Adamson after clotheslining Sean Manganti and served a one-game suspension.
 He was suspended for two games after hitting UST player Zach Huang in the face.
 He hit a game-winning three to send FEU to the Final Four, making up for his blunder the previous season.
 His college career ended when Ateneo beat them in their semifinal series.

 Professional career

 Barangay Ginebra San Miguel (2020–2022)

 Tolentino applied for the 2019 PBA Draft.
 He was drafted 10th overall in the first round by the Barangay Ginebra San Miguel.
 In his third game for Ginebra, he scored 11 points against the Meralco Bolts.
 In his first semifinal game, he scored 13 points and had 5 rebounds.
-In his 2020 PBA Philippine Cup Finals debut, he had 14 points, 4 rebounds, and 3 steals, with his game-tying layup, as Ginebra won Game 1.
+In his 2020 PBA Philippine Cup finals debut, he had 14 points, 4 rebounds, and 3 steals, with his game-tying layup, as Ginebra won Game 1.
 Ginebra eventually won the championship.
 He also finished the season as a nominee for Rookie of the Year, and a member of the All-Rookie Team.

-NorthPort Batang Pier (2022–present)
+NorthPort Batang Pier (2022–2025)

 On September 20, 2022, Tolentino, along with Prince Caperal and a 2022 first-round pick, was traded to the NorthPort Batang Pier for Jamie Malonzo.

+On November 12, 2023, Tolentino scored a then career-high of 35 points and recorded nine rebounds in a 113–103 win against the Rain or Shine Elasto Painters.
+On August 29, 2024, he scored a new career-high of 51 points in a 135–109 victory against the Converge FiberXers, becoming the first local player since 2018 to have scored 50 or more points in a PBA game.
+On September 8, 2024, Tolentino recorded his 1st triple-double of his career with 23 points, 11 rebounds and 10 assists in a 133–107 victory against the Terrafirma Dyip.

+Seoul SK Knights (2025–present)

+On May 30, 2025, Tolentino signed a three-year deal with the Seoul SK Knights of the Korean Basketball League (KBL), replacing Juan Gómez de Liaño despite the latter being still under contract prior to that.